david-nossebro/blog/README.md

     [X]  Add map to blog entries with a location
     [X]  Add support for "fullscreen" map
     [X]  Add support for "flight picture" layer
-    []  Add support for adding plot to map in netlify cms (if possible through a widget?)
+    []  Fix so that blog-map works with geojson format []  Add support for adding plot to map in netlify cms (if possible through a widget?)
     []  Add support for plotting routes on blog-map
     []  Add support for multiple plot types on blog-map (e.g. Camp, View, Bath etc, idea is to have something pretty generic)